narijauskas/ReactiveToolkit.jl/README.md

 useful for robotics, hardware interaction, and controls.

+facilitates quickly writing high-performance glue code between custom hardware stacks and software. which is not crippled by the Python interpreter.

 ## Quickstart
 Install julia, and add this package.
 It's recommended to start julia with mulitiple threads: `julia -t auto`.